Kazuma Kiryu

-Sega producer Toshihiro Nagoshi created Kiryu alongside Hase Seishū, a novelist who helped write the plotlines of the series' first two games.
-Nagoshi stated he was created to appeal to a broad audience.
+Sega producer Toshihiro Nagoshi stated he was created to appeal to a broad audience.
 Kiryu was the sole playable character for the first three games; in the next three, additional playable characters are included, causing him to take on a smaller role.
 He was once again the sole playable character in the series' seventh main installment, Yakuza 6: The Song of Life.
-The eighth installment, Yakuza: Like a Dragon, stars a new protagonist, though Kiryu still makes an appearance.
+The eighth installment, Yakuza: Like a Dragon, stars a new protagonist, Ichiban Kasuga, though Kiryu makes an appearance as a supporting character.
+Kiryu returns as the main protagonist in the spinoff title Like a Dragon Gaiden: The Man Who Erased His Name, and is one of the two main protagonists, alongside Kasuga, in Like a Dragon: Infinite Wealth, which would be his final journey as he now has cancer and merely has months to live.

 Critical reception to Kiryu has been generally positive.
 Several critics have praised how Kiryu, despite his history as a yakuza, stood out because of his kindness and character development across the series' story.
-Kiryu is also often considered a PlayStation mascot.
-On the other hand, he has also been viewed as a somewhat typical gaming protagonist.